 Poster Design Guidelines

-The following guidelines are for printing posters for the Festival of SLU in the Community.
+The following guidelines are for printing posters for the End of Semester Festivals.
 If you have specific questions not answered here, students may call Office Services and speak with either Renata Sheehan or Megan Gardner.
 The phone number is x 5891.
 Email: firstname.lastname@example.org

 Review the Poster Design Guidelines